Black Site (2022 film)

-Black Site is a 2022 Australian-American action-thriller film directed by Sophia Banks and written by Jinder Ho.
+Black Site is a 2022 American action-thriller film directed by Sophia Banks and written by Jinder Ho.
 The film stars Jason Clarke, Michelle Monaghan, and Jai Courtney.
 It was released on May 3, 2022, by Vertical Entertainment and Redbox.

 Premise

-A group of officers based in the Citadel, a top-secret CIA- Five Eyes black site in Jordan, must fight for their lives in a cat-and-mouse game against Hatchet, a brilliant and infamous high-value detainee.
+A group of officers based in the Citadel, a top-secret CIA–Five Eyes black site in Jordan, must fight for their lives in a cat-and-mouse game against Hatchet, a brilliant and infamous high-value detainee, who got himself on the black site on purpose.
+This would also lead him to escape from Abigail Trent, who joins the CIA to find out who is responsible for destroying a hospital that killed her husband and daughter.